atulgoswami21/CRC-Installer-PS/README.md

 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".

+# Update 1.9.0

+Added Apache OpenOffice and WPS Office as install options.

 # Update 1.8.7

-Fixed an issue where it should be checking IP instead of SSID
+Fixed an issue where it should be checking IP instead of SSID.

 # Update 1.8.6